Help Turtles In Autumn

 (10) TURTLES ON THE MOVE (End of Season)

-(1) HATCHLINGS ARRIVE: Mid-August through to mid-October is typically when hatchlings emerge from the nest.
-Keep an eye out for turtle hatchlings on roads, ATV trails, bike paths, driveways, parking areas, fire pits, building sites, etc. Please be sure to check your lawn and gardens before starting any seasonal maintenance.
-If you spot one hatchling check the area for the nest.
-Where there is one hatchling there could easily be more and not necessarily on the same day.
-Some nests hatch out in one-day others over a few days.
-We have on occasion had as much as two weeks pass before the last hatchlings emerged from the nest.
+(1) HATCHLINGS ARRIVE: From mid-August to mid-October, a critical period unfolds as hatchlings emerge from their nests.
+Before starting any seasonal maintenance, keep a vigilant eye on roads, ATV trails, bike paths, driveways, parking areas, fire pits, building sites, and even your lawn and gardens.
+Remember, where there's one hatchling, there could be more.
+Some nests hatch out in one day, and others hatch over a few days.
+We have occasionally had as many as two weeks pass before the last hatchlings emerged from the nest.

-(2) FOUND A HATCHLING: Assisting a hatchling from the area the nest is located to its intended body of water is allowed and helpful.
+(2) FOUND A HATCHLING: Assisting a hatchling from the area of the nest to its intended body of water is allowed and helpful.
 This will enable hatchlings to bypass a vast array of predators they could encounter on-route and increase their chances of survival.
-From the nest to the water hatchlings could face predators from the air and on land.
-This could include; crows, mink, skunks, foxes, seagulls, raccoons, herons, egrets, hawks, owls, fishers, bullfrogs, snakes, and even dogs and cats, etc. Once in the water large fish, otters, even large snapping turtles and all manner of other aquatic inhabitants could be lying in wait to snack on hatchlings.
+From the nest to the water, hatchlings could face predators from the air and on land.
+This could include crows, mink, skunks, foxes, seagulls, raccoons, herons, egrets, hawks, owls, fishers, bullfrogs, snakes, and even dogs and cats.
+Once in the water, large fish, otters, even giant snapping turtles, and other aquatic inhabitants could be waiting to snack on hatchlings.

-Should there be a multiply of hatchlings to release, spread them around the body of water.
-If possible, 10 feet apart.
+Should there be multiple hatchlings to release, spread them around the body of water, preferably 10 feet apart.
 This procedure will reduce the chances of predators locating clusters of turtles and increase the number of hatchlings that survive.

 Note: Handle turtle hatchlings as little as possible and carefully, as their shells are soft and pliable.
 Wearing gloves is recommended when handling turtles.

-It is wonderful to learn of children spending time outdoors connecting with nature.
-If you have children, or grandchildren or spend time with children in a working capacity it is important to teach them that hatchlings observed in the wild should be left in the wild.
-They are 'not' lonely or looking for their mother or a friend.
+It is heartening to know that children spend time outdoors and connect with nature.
+If you have children or grandchildren or spend time with children in a working capacity, it is essential to teach them that hatchlings observed in the wild should be left in the wild.
+They are 'not' lonely, lost, or looking for their mother or a friend.
+By instilling these values in our children, we are nurturing a generation of conservationists who will continue to protect Ontario's turtles.

-It is illegal to keep native species as pets and they need to be in the wild to help contribute to their populations and fulfill their special role in maintaining ecological balance.
-Hatchlings are born with an innate sense of what it is they need to do to survive.
+It is important to remember that it is illegal to keep native turtle species as pets.
+Turtles must be in the wild to contribute to their populations and fulfill their unique role in maintaining ecological balance.
+Hatchlings are born with an innate sense of what they must do to survive.
+By being aware of these laws, you are contributing to the protection of Ontario's turtle populations.

-The Ontario turtles are a species at risk.
-Under Ontario's Fish & Wildlife Conservation Act, there is a maximum fine of $25,000 for removing turtles from the wild and/or harming them.
-If buying or selling a species at risk, the penalty is a fine of up to $100,000.
-To report violations call the Ministry of Natural Resources and Forestry TIPS LINE at 1-877-TIPS-MNRF (847-7667) or Crime Stoppers Hotline at 1-800-222-8477 to report your concerns anonymously..
+Remember, Ontario turtles are a species at risk.
+Under Ontario's Fish & Wildlife Conservation Act, removing turtles from the wild to keep as pets or sell, harm, eat, or kill them can result in a maximum fine of $25,000.
+To report violations, call the Ministry of Natural Resources and Forestry TIPS LINE at 1-877-TIPS-MNRF (847-7667) or the Crime Stoppers Hotline at 1-800-222-8477 to report your concerns anonymously with as many details as possible.
+By following these legal guidelines, you are contributing to the conservation of Ontario's turtles and their habitats.

-The family dog may have never hurt a fly but in the course of routine outdoor activities unfortunately encounters do occur between dogs and turtles (eggs, hatchling, juvenile, and adult).
-Dogs have been known to accidentally dig up turtle nests, eat turtle eggs, view a hatchling, juvenile or adult turtle as a chew toy, and in some cases given the dog(s) concerned the encounter surpasses curiosity or playfulness and is an attack on a turtle.
+The family dog may have never hurt a fly, but while outdoors, unfortunately, encounters do occur between dogs and turtles (eggs, hatchlings, juveniles, and adults).
+Dogs have been known to accidentally dig up turtle nests, eat turtle eggs, view a hatchling, juvenile, or adult turtle as a chew toy, and, in some cases, given the dog(s) concerned, the encounter surpasses curiosity or playfulness and is an attack on a turtle.

-If an injury to a turtle was caused by your cat or dog please do not feel uncomfortable or embarrassed to call the turtle hospital.
-It is unfortunate when and if this happens but by doing what you can to get proper medical attention for the injured turtle this gives the turtle the best possible chance of surviving.
+If your cat or dog injured a turtle, please do not feel uncomfortable or embarrassed to call the turtle hospital.
+It is unfortunate when and if this happens, but by doing what you can to get proper medical attention for the injured turtle, you give the turtle the best possible chance of surviving.
 This is important to species recovery efforts and ensuring future generations of turtles.

-(6) SLOW NESTS: Sometimes nests can be slow to hatch out.
-DO NOT help hatchlings out of a nest cavity.
-They could still be absorbing their yolk sacks and emerging too soon can be deadly.
+(6) SLOW NESTS: Sometimes, nests can hatch out slowly.
+This means that not all hatchlings emerge at once but over a period of time.
+It's important to note that you should not help hatchlings out of a nest cavity.
+They could still be absorbing their yolk sacks, and emerging too soon can be deadly.
 Scrapes and cuts to their yolk sacks could cause infections if put into the water too soon.
 It is also illegal to tamper with turtle nests without proper permits.

-We have had hatchlings show up as late as Thanksgiving and even a bit later.
-This is not surprising as we are on 'TURTLE TIME' and must let nature unfold as intended.
-If you installed a nest protector or you know of a nest and the 60 to 90 days incubation period has since passed please 'DO NOT' dig up the nest.
+We have had hatchlings show up as late as Thanksgiving and Halloween.
+This is unsurprising as we are on 'TURTLE TIME' and must let nature unfold as intended.
+If you installed a nest protector or you know of a nest and the 60 to 90 days incubation period has since passed, please 'DO NOT' dig up the nest.
 Digging up nests before the eggs are ready to hatch may be enough to disrupt the natural incubation cycle and result in their death.
-It is important to note that it is illegal for citizens to disturb or move turtle eggs, remove them from the nest, be in possession of turtle eggs, and/or attempt to incubate them.
-Only individuals and groups that have been issued a permit from the Ministry of Natural Resources & Forestry for research and conservation purposes are permitted to handle eggs in conjunction with the hatchling head starting program and/or research they are involved in and permitted to carry out.
+It is important to note that it is illegal for citizens to disturb or move turtle eggs, remove them from the nest, have turtle eggs, or attempt to incubate them.
+Only individuals and groups that have been issued a permit from the Ministry of Natural Resources & Forestry for research and conservation purposes are permitted to handle eggs in conjunction with a hatchling head starting program or research they are involved in and permitted to carry out.

-(7) NEST FAILURES: It is unfortunate but each year despite the attentive efforts put into protecting turtle nests and monitoring them there are some nest failures.
-This can be due to the eggs not being fertilized, location or environmental challenges that prevent development, and/or improper nest protection being used (e.g. plastic crate/wooden palette) that prevents the nest from getting enough sun, air circulation, or moisture.
-It is always important to remember the nest is a living breathing entity as such has specific requirements that need to be met to survive the incubation period.
-Wood frame nest protectors are the preferred choice for people looking to protect a turtle nest on their property.
+(7) NEST FAILURES: It is unfortunate, but each year, despite the attentive efforts put into protecting turtle nests and monitoring them, there are some nest failures.
+This can be due to the eggs not being fertilized, location or environmental challenges that prevent development, and improper nest protection (e.g., plastic crate/wooden palette) that prevents the nest from getting enough sun, air circulation, or moisture.
+It is always important to remember that the nest is a living, breathing entity with specific requirements that must be met to survive the incubation period.
+Wood frame nest protectors are preferred for people looking to protect a turtle nest on their property.

-(8) OVERWINTERING: If wondering why the turtle nest you have been so attentive to has not hatched by Thanksgiving it might be because the hatchlings have chosen to overwinter.
+(8) OVERWINTERING: If you are wondering why the turtle nest you have been so attentive to has not hatched by Thanksgiving, it might be because the hatchlings have chosen to overwinter.
 The onset of cooler temperatures as fall sets will prompt some turtle hatchlings to stay in their nest for their first winter.
-This is behavior more typical of painted turtles and map turtles but other turtle hatchling species such as snapping turtles and Blanding's turtles resort to this survival tactic as well.
-The rate of success in these cases will vary due to the harshness of the winter and some turtle species are not as resilient under such conditions.
+This behavior is more typical of Painted, Map, and Blanding's turtles, but other hatchling species, such as snapping turtles, also resort to this survival tactic.
+The success rate in these cases will vary due to the harsh winter, and some turtle species are less resilient under such conditions.
 Overwintering brings hope for many little turtles in the spring to look forward to.

-(9) NEST PROTECTORS (End of Season): If a turtle nest you protected with a nest protector has not hatched out by the end of October (Halloween) or into November before snow sets in it is our recommendation that you remove the nest protector.
-Mark the nest in some way on the surface so it will be easily identifiable and the nest protector can be reinstalled in the early spring.
-This will of course involve diligently monitoring the nest site again as the temperatures warm up and snow recedes.
-Note: Keep in mind that whatever you use to mark the nest will need to be able to withstand snow and snow clearing if applicable.
-We often use golf tees as markers as they can be pushed into the ground flush with the surface.
-A secondary marker can't hurt as well once the snow shows up.
+(9) NEST PROTECTORS (End of Season): If a turtle nest you protected with a nest protector has not hatched out by the end of October (Halloween) or into November before snow sets in, it is our recommendation that you remove the nest protector.
+Mark the four corners of the nest protector and remove it.
+Whatever you use to mark the nest be able to must withstand snow and snow clearing if applicable.
+We often use golf tees as markers as they can be pushed into the ground flush with the surface, making the location of the nest protector easy to identify in the spring when re-installing the nest protector.
 Note: Nest protectors left in place once covered by snow could pose a safety concern and run the risk of encounters with snowplows.

-Should you decide to keep a nest protector installed that is on your property because there is no chance of any kind of interference this is acceptable but the nest site should still be checked especially if during the winter there are 'ANY' unusual warm weather spells and thawing please check on the nest as anomalies cannot be predicted.
-When spring begins to set in, snow melts and the nest is again exposed and subject to the warmth of the sun 'PLEASE' be very vigilant about monitoring the nest site.
-Be sure to remove the hatchling exit door if you will be going away and cannot find someone to monitor the nest for hatchling activity in your absence.
+If you decide to leave a nest protector on your property installed during the winter because there is no chance of interference.
+The nest site should be checked during the winter if there are 'ANY' unusual warm weather spells and thawing, as anomalies cannot be predicted.
+When spring sets in, snow melts, and the nest is again exposed and subject to the sun's warmth, 'PLEASE' be vigilant about monitoring the nest site.
+Be sure the hatchling exit holes are not obstructed so they can freely reach the water.

-If during your travels you find an 'INJURED' turtle please call the Ontario Turtle Conservation Centre home of Ontario's turtle hospital (OTCC) at 705-741-5000 as soon as you have retrieved the turtle and have it in your possession.
-The OTCC is located in Peterborough and they admit turtles from anywhere in Ontario.
-The OTTC will provide medical care at 'no' charge and have turtle taxi volunteers to assist with transportation if you are not able to drive the turtle to the OTCC.
-If interested in being a 'Turtle Taxi' volunteer visit www.ontarioturtle.ca for more details.
+(11) INJURED TURTLES: If you find an 'INJURED' turtle during your travels, please call the Ontario Turtle Conservation Centre home of Ontario's Turtle Hospital (OTCC) at 705-741-5000 as soon as you have retrieved the turtle and have it in your possession.
+The OTCC is located in Peterborough, and they admit turtles from anywhere in Ontario.
+The OTTC will provide medical care at 'no' charge and have turtle taxi volunteers to assist with transportation if you cannot drive the turtle to the OTCC.
+If interested in being a 'Turtle Taxi' volunteer, visit www.ontarioturtle.ca for more details.

 Copyright © 2024 Think Turtle Conservation Initiative - All Rights Reserved.